 Gina's course is a tremendous value for people who want to expand their work-at-home arsenal by providing virtual assistant services.

-I already blabbed a lot at the beginning of this post about how essential and valuable virtual assistants are to busy bloggers and business people — I currently have five virtual assistants performing various tasks, and I’d be LOST without them!
+I already blabbed a lot at the beginning of this post about how essential and valuable virtual assistants are to busy bloggers and business people — I currently have nine virtual assistants performing various tasks, and I’d be LOST without them!
 But what I like most about what Gina offers is that she takes all the guesswork out of getting started and finding clients.

 Do you have questions for Gina?
 Leave a comment below!